P2PSP/core/doc/NAT_traversal.md

 messages do not affect the communication between peers.

+### SYMSP source port update
+The splitter saves the last known source port of all peers.
+When a new peer arrives a long time after the last peer has arrived, then this information may be out of date, if another UDP packet has been sent from any host behind the same SYMSP NAT.
+To retrieve the currently allocated source port of such a peer, during incorporation of a new peer all already incorporated peers with a `port_step > 0` send a hello message to a new temporary UDP socket at the splitter, for which a new source port at the peers is allocated.
+So if the arriving peer fails to connect to one of the peers, when retrying incorporation it can rely on an up to date source port.

 ### NAT traversal method
 The sequence of messages when a new peer is arriving and another peer has already been incorporated into the team is shown in the diagram below: